 Vera J. Camden is Professor of English at Kent State University, Clinical Assistant Professor of Psychiatry at Case Western Reserve University and Clinical Faculty of Social Work at Rutgers University.
 She is Training and Supervising Analyst at the Cleveland Psychoanalytic Center.
 She is a member of the Committee on Research and Special Training at the American Psychoanalytic Association, Co-editor of American Imago, and on the editorial board of The American Psychoanalyst and Bunyan Studies: A Journal of Reformation and Dissent.
-She specializes in seventeenth-century British literature, psychoanalysis and literature, trauma studies, and children and young adult literature.
+She specializes in seventeenth-century British literature, psychoanalysis and literature, trauma studies, and children and young adult literature, and comics and graphic narratives.

 Scholarly, Creative & Professional Activities